coala/coala/docs/Users/Tutorials/Tutorial.rst

 coala will now check the code and, in case you use the tutorial code, yield two results.
-In the case of the SpaceConsistencyBear you will probably not be able to see those trailing whitespace errors on your console (yet, we're working on that).
+In the case of the SpaceConsistencyBear you will see trailing whitespace errors on your console.

 Feel free to experiment a bit.
 You've successfully analysed some code!
 But don't stop reading - you don't have to enter all those values again!